Large Language Models for Relevance Judgment in Product Search: Methodology

-Similar to BERT and Llama, we tried full fine tuning as well as LoRA fine tuning of Mistral-7B-v0.1 using various hyper parameters and learning rate schedulers.
-We experimented on the following aspects: various learning rate schedulers, including and excluding product description during training and testing phases, product feature dropouts, introducing random negatives, domain adaptation pretraining of Mistral-7B as causal LM on walmart data followed by full fine tuning, and domain adaptation pretraining of LoRA adapters on Mistral-7B as causal LM on Walmart data, followed by LoRA fine tuning of the domain adapted model.
+Similar to LLM1 and LLM3, we tried full fine tuning as well as LoRA fine tuning of LLM4-7B-v0.1 using various hyper parameters and learning rate schedulers.
+We experimented on the following aspects: various learning rate schedulers, including and excluding product description during training and testing phases, product feature dropouts, introducing random negatives, domain adaptation pretraining of LLM4-7B as causal LM on walmart data followed by full fine tuning, and domain adaptation pretraining of LoRA adapters on LLM4-7B as causal LM on Walmart data, followed by LoRA fine tuning of the domain adapted model.